digispect-intel/lyceum_fans_a_blazing/analysis/README.md

 - Created comparison charts that clearly show CPU vs GPU performance differences
 - Users can see exactly where their model configuration fits in the broader landscape

-**User Experience Focus**
-- Built intuitive sliders and inputs for model configuration (layers, hidden size, etc.)
-- Hardware settings automatically update when switching between CPU and GPU
-- Added export functionality so users can save their optimization findings
-- Error handling ensures the app doesn't break when users input edge cases

-#### Technical Implementation

-**Browser-Based ML Inference**
-- Implemented the entire prediction pipeline in JavaScript so everything runs locally
-- No server required - the app works instantly without API calls or waiting
-- Custom matrix operations and feature scaling to match our Python training pipeline
-- Predictions happen in under 100ms, making the interface feel truly responsive

-**Performance Optimization**
-- Debounced user inputs so the interface stays smooth while typing
-- Efficient data structures to handle our 2,728 training samples
-- Optimized rendering so charts update smoothly without flickering
-- Memory management to prevent slowdowns during extended use

 #### Key Results